TD-Addon/StandardsValidator/WARNINGS.md

 ## Duplicate references
 Having two of the same object occupying the same position is redundant.
 The warning contains the position of both references in case the distance threshold is raised.

+## Contains out of bounds reference
+This exterior cell contains a reference that, by its position, should be part of another cell.

 # Supply chests

 ## Not available to all ranks